robinssq/api-docs/docs/events.rst

    * - impressions
      - bam_link_impression
      - Signals that a SmartLink (Bam Link) has loaded on the page.

-   * - impressions
-     - bam_link_viewable_impression
-     - Signals that a SmartLink (Bam Link) on the page is visible to the user.

-   * - interactions
-     - bam_link_hover
-     - Signals that the user has hovered over the SmartLink (Bam Link) with their mouse or other pointing device, **for at least one second**.
-       (This event does not apply to mobile websites.)

 Event request payload